samson-olofinsae/r1_batch_variant_pipeline/README.md

 ---

 ## License
-MIT (or your preferred open‑source license).
+MIT — © 2025 Samson Olofinsae.
+See the [LICENSE](./LICENSE) file for details.

 ---

 ## Acknowledgements
 Authored by **Samson Olofinsae**.
-Built as part of hands‑on training in robust, reproducible genomics workflows.
+Built as part of hands-on training in robust, reproducible genomics workflows.